-Wikipedia – Currently one of the most popular online encyclopaedias, this is a detailed, multilingual resource, but can however, be edited and updated by anyone.
+Wikipedia – Currently one of the most popular online encyclopedias, this is a detailed, multilingual resource, but can however, be edited and updated by anyone.

 DigitalNZ – a free search engine, that eliminates the need to visit multiple sites and provides access to reliable information about NZ culture and history.
 Allows for a single search of multiple sites including Te Ara, NZHistory, RNZ, Te Papa, Nga Taonga Sound and Vision, NZETC.

-Te Ara: The Encyclopaedia of New Zealand – Available in both English and Te Reo, this New Zealand resource contains historical overviews, stories arranged in sections, a key word search and blog.
+Te Ara: The Encyclopedia of New Zealand – Available in both English and Te Reo, this New Zealand resource contains historical overviews, stories arranged in sections, a key word search and blog.